MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-B-Regulations-Affecting-Operations-National-Credit-Union-Administration/part-792-Requests-Information-Under-Freedom-Information-Act-Privacy-Act-Subpoena-Security-Procedures-Classified-Information/subpart-A-The-Freedom-Information-Act/subjectgroup-ECFR3d0def7cff62ef7-Records-Publicly-Available/section-792.03.md

 (b) Directives Control Index: A list of statements of policy, NCUA Instructions, Bulletins, Letters to Credit Unions, and certain internal manuals.

-(c) *Popular FOIA Index:* Records released in response to a FOIA request, that NCUA determines are likely to be the subject of subsequent requests because of the nature of their subject matter, or records that have been requested three (3) or more times.
+(c) Popular FOIA Index: Records released in response to a FOIA request, that NCUA determines are likely to be the subject of subsequent requests because of the nature of their subject matter, or records that have been requested three (3) or more times.
 The Popular FOIA Index is available on the NCUA Web site.

 [63 FR 14338, Mar.
 25, 1998, as amended at 73 FR 56937, Oct.
 1, 2008; 81 FR 93794, Dec.
-21, 2016]
+22, 2016; 82 FR 29712, June 30, 2017]